EMS Healthcare

-EMS Healthcare is a supplier of mobile healthcare and community research sites.
+EMS Healthcare is an English supplier of mobile healthcare and community research sites.

 History

 2000

 EMS was founded in October 2000 by Keith Austin and Iain Johnston.

 2007 - 2020

 The business began developing innovations to support the evolving needs of the healthcare landscape.

 In 2017, EMS Healthcare launched the UK's first mobile decontamination unit in collaboration with Cantel UK.
 A mobile decontamination unit was deployed at University Hospitals of Leicester NHS Trust in 2019 to maintain services during construction of a permanent facility.

 In 2014, a mobile macular unit was deployed to Frimley Health NHS Foundation Trust to provide treatment services in local supermarkets.

 2021: NHS-Galleri trial

 In 2021, the business began supporting the NHS-Galleri trial, a project aimed at detecting early-stage cancers through the Galleri blood test.
 They provided mobile research units and clinical staffing for the trial.

 2022

 The business provided a mobile respiratory unit to Respiratory Innovation Wales in 2022.
 It ran in collaboration with Hywel Dda University Health Board, Cwm Taf Morgannwg University Health Board, and Life Sciences Hub Wales.

 Mid and South Essex NHS Foundation Trust set up an ambulance handover unit supplied by the company in October 2022.